smatiolids/astra-mcp-server/README.md

             {
-                "param": "search_query", // The name of the parameter "description": "Query to search for products", // The description of the parameter "attribute": "$vectorize", // The attribute of the parameter "type": "string", // The type of the parameter "required": 1 // Whether the parameter is required },
+                "param": "search_query", // The name of the parameter "description": "Query to search for products", // The description of the parameter "attribute": "$vectorize", // The attribute of the parameter... or $vectorize "type": "string", // The type of the parameter "required": 1, // Whether the parameter is required "operator": "$eq", // The operator to use to filter the parameter - if not filled, the operator is $eq "enum": ["baggage", "boarding", "check-in", "flight-status", "other"], // The enum of the parameter "embedding_model": "text-embedding-3-small" // The embedding model to use to generate the embedding },
             {
-                "param": "in_stock", // The name of the parameter "value": 1, // The value of the parameter - IF FILLED, THE PARAMETER IS NOT SENT TO THE MCP CLIENT and applied by the server
+                "param": "in_stock", // The name of the parameter "value": true, // The value of the parameter - IF FILLED, THE PARAMETER IS NOT SENT TO THE MCP CLIENT and applied by the server
                 "attribute": "in_stock" // The attribute of the parameter }
         ],